zainabfatima097/PeaceBot/README.md

 ## Final Note

-> PeaceBot isn’t just a project—it’s a **step toward a future where AI becomes a force for peace, truth, and awareness.**
+> PeaceBot isn’t just a project - it’s a **step toward a future where AI becomes a force for peace, truth, and awareness.**